mattlima/mooog/README.md

 Tracks can be used interchangeably with nodes as source or destination objects for methods `connect()` and `chain()`.

-Tracks have a `send()` function analagous to mixing board sends.
+Tracks have a `send()` function analogous to mixing board sends.
 Once created, the send (which is a `Gain` node) is referenced by string id, just like Tracks and other nodes.

 ```javascript
 /* create the track */